Alluxio/alluxio/docs/en/Running-Alluxio-On-Kubernetes.md

 ## Enable short-circuit operations

-Short-circuit access enable clients to perform read and write operations directly against the worker memory instead of having to go through the worker process.
+Short-circuit access enables clients to perform read and write operations directly against the worker memory instead of having to go through the worker process.
 Set up a domain socket on all hosts eligible to run the Alluxio worker process to enable this mode of operation.